-L'occupation ne s'étend qu'aux territoires où cette autorité est établie et en mesure de s'exercer.
+L'occupation ne s'étend qu'aux territoires où cette autorité est établie et en mesure de s'exercer. the second, only those between certain fractions of the belligerent armies and in a fixed radius.

 An armistice must be notified officially, and in good time, to the competent authorities and the troops.
 Hostilities are suspended immediately after the notification, or at a fixed date.